fmalee/symfony-docs-cn/setup/built_in_web_server.rst

 Starting the Web Server
 -----------------------

-Running a Symfony application using PHP's built-in web server is as easy as executing the ``server:start`` command:
+To run a Symfony application using PHP's built-in web server, execute the ``server:start`` command:

 .. code-block:: terminal